Programmed Movement in Board Games

 - Mechs vs. Minions: Players control mechs, programming their actions to fight off waves of minions.

-Programmed Movement and Action Queue games
+Programmed Movement and Dice Rolling games

-Strategy Game with Programmed Movement
+Science Fiction themed games with Programmed Movement

 Programmed Movement and Variable Player Powers games